Data-Integrity-Group/Wip/README.md

 <hr>

-    - AI Indigenous path may still be open, but this may only become apparent during 2025-03
+    - AI/Indigenous path may still be open, but this may only become apparent during 2025-03
     - CondoFolk: perhaps a JointVenture ?
   - (c/w)ould thee residentInvestor consider spawned approach to RoC?
 - this warrants a strategy session - that might fit into the LcHd scenario